 So this is a plea for you to set your personal visibility minimums higher than those on the charts if the approach is based on TERPS and doesn't have the "C" denoting an expanded circling approach area.
 How high?
-I can't answer that for you, but here is the answer I've come up with for myself: Eddie's Circling Approach Visibility Minimums.
+I can't answer that for you, but I have adopted VFR minimums as my circling minimums.

 Also keep in mind the impact of winds could throw out a lot of the math.
 TERPS will consider winds under some conditions, typically at 25 knots.
 How often do you see winds much higher than that at circling minimums?
 Now and then.
 If those winds are pushing you away from the airport, your obstacle clearance numbers could be jeopardized.